Long Island Rail Road

 The LIRR logo combines the circular MTA logo with the text Long Island Rail Road, and appears on the sides of trains.
 The LIRR is one of two commuter rail systems owned by the MTA, the other being the Metro-North Railroad in the northern suburbs of the New York area.
-Established in 1834 and having operated continuously since then, it is the oldest railroad in the United States still operating under its original name and charter.
+Established in 1834 (the first section between the Brooklyn waterfront and Jamaica opened on April 18, 1836) and having operated continuously since then, it is the oldest railroad in the United States still operating under its original name and charter.